Yin Yoga Happy Baby Pose and Yin Yoga Stirrup Pose

 There are many variations of this pose.
 Be sure to use a variation that allows your upper back and shoulders to relax.

-If you can’t reach your feet use straps on the feet or start by drawing the heels in towards the groin instead up towards the ceiling.
+If you can’t reach your feet, use straps on the feet or start by drawing the heels in towards the groin instead of up towards the ceiling.
 You can also practice with one leg at a time.
 Place the opposite foot on the floor or extend the leg completely to the floor.

 Mindful Yin Yoga Foundations Online Training